 How Much Does an Acupuncturist Earn?

-The U.S. Bureau of Labor Statistics (BLS) reports that the median salary for acupuncturists is $82,420.
+The 2022 U.S. Bureau of Labor Statistics (BLS) data shows that the median salary for acupuncturists is $72,220.
 Your salary depends on several factors, including where you work and your experience.
 Salaries are based on national data, not school-specific information.
 Conditions in your area may vary.

 Since many acupuncturists own private clinics, your salary also depends on the success of your clinic.
 You’ll need to factor in costs like rent and utilities if you run your own clinic and make sure you’re earning enough to balance out those bills.

 For acupuncturists employed by others, the setting can make a large difference in salary.
-For example, since 2020, acupuncturists have been hired as healthcare providers in federal roles, such as working for Veterans Administration care facilities.
-Acupuncturists hired for federal roles earn an impressive salary of $107,320, according to the BLS.
-By contrast, acupuncturists employed in the offices of other healthcare providers earned a median salary of $75,180.
+For example, since 2020, acupuncturists have been hired as healthcare providers in federal roles, such as working for Veterans Administration outpatient care facilities.
+Acupuncturists hired in outpatient care centers earned impressive salaries according to the BLS.
+By contrast, acupuncturists employed in the offices of other healthcare providers earned considerable less.